andy-guttridge/tribehub_react/README.md

 - There is no modal dialog to confirm the user wishes to decline an event.
 This was not included because the default state of an event is that users have not accepted the invitation.
 They can either choose not to accept the invitation (no action required), or accept it, and the UI includes a 'going/not going' button directly from notifications and/or calendar events, making it quicker and easier for the user to provide an initial response or change their minds from the notification or event than from a modal.
 This may be revisited in future if a more fully featured 'accept/decline' system is implemented (see future improvements below).
 - Forms to add and edit events, contacts and tribe member details are presented in line with the other webpage elements, rather than in modals.
 Once implementation started, it quickly became apparent that enclosing such forms in modals could negatively impact usability on cramped mobile screens.
 - Rather than have a separate button to delete a tribe, deletion of a tribe is tied to the deletion of the tribe administrator's account - i.e., if the tribe administrator wants to close all accounts associated with the tribe, they simply close their own account and all other accounts associated with the tribe are also closed.
 This approach was chosen to simplify the user experience.
 The tribe administrator can still close accounts of individual tribe members.
-- A `select` form elements is used to invite tribe members when creating a new calendar event, rather than the avatar based interface depicted on the wireframes.
+- A `select` form element is used to invite tribe members when creating a new calendar event, rather than the avatar based interface depicted on the wireframes.
 This approach was chosen to speed development and implement the 'add new event' functionality within the required timeframe.
 This could be revisited/enhanced in future.
 - The wireframes depict calendar events for a given day rendered in a 'popover' style element attached to the calendar cell.
 In the final implementation, events are rendered in a list under the calendar.
 The primary reason for this was again in order to deliver the MVP functionality within the required timeframe, however implementing a scrollable list underneath the calendar might also provide a better experience for mobile by virtue of being less cramped (for example, this approach is used within the iPhone Calendar app).
 This could be revisited in future.
-- The landing page was simplified to include a hero image and a one line description of the site, in order not to provide users with a cluttered view of the site.
+- The landing page was simplified to include a hero image and a one line description of the site, in order not to provide users with a cluttered initial view.
 - The search forms for events and contacts are initially hidden and can be opened using a search button, unlike on the wireframes.
 This is because the final events search form is considerably larger than suggested on the wireframe, and not keeping it hidden in the initial page load state would significantly clutter the Tribe Home page.
 While the contacts search form is much smaller, the same approach was adopted for UI consistency.
 - 'Accordians' were not used for the 'Settings' page, and Settings was renamed to 'My Account'.
 It quickly became apparent that using accordians here would lead to a very sparse screen, even on mobile, and would therefore introduce an additional layer of UI interaction with little or no benefit.
 The 'Settings' page title was changed after comments from family testers who felt that 'My Account' would be a better fit for the content.
 - A coloured dot with high contrast against the background colour is used on calendar cells to indicate whether there are any calendar events on a given day, rather than colour coding.
 This is because the calendar already uses several colours to indicate the current day, whether a cell is selected etc, and introducing another colour to convey such key data to the user could cause accessability challenges for colour blind users.